IKIM-Essen/ClusterDocs/docs/tldr.md

 review and verification. **RCC-to-Coscine transfer is not yet released**; it remains planned and not yet a live self-service transfer.

-**Managed Nextflow-to-Slurm support is not yet released.** The planned service will run the Nextflow controller only on an RCC interactive node (a `shellhost`) and send each analysis task to a worker through Slurm.
+**Managed Nextflow-to-Slurm support is ready now.** The managed service runs the Nextflow controller on an RCC shellhost or allocation-backed interactive node and sends each analysis task to a worker through Slurm.
 Resume-critical work state will stay in shared project storage; node-local storage will be used only for explicit temporary task work.
-Until RCC announces the `rcc-nextflow` launcher, use the ready managed Snakemake path or ask support instead of installing an unmanaged Nextflow controller on a login host.
+Use the pinned `rcc-nextflow` launcher instead of installing an unmanaged Nextflow controller on a login host.

 For most users, **VS Code with Remote - SSH is the suggested everyday route** for coding and preparing data analysis.
 It combines the editor, remote file